 During the lease term in Toms Brook

-During lease, the rental belongs to the renter we respect the tenant 's privacy.
-As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental, but we will never abuse that right.
-If Nesbitt Realty has a good reason to go into a rental home in Toms Brook, the tenant must allow us to enter the rental property.
-Some valid reasons to come into rental are to:
+During lease, the rental property belongs to the tenant we respect the tenant 's privacy.
+As managing agents Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to enter a rental in Toms Brook, the tenant must allow us to go into the rental home.
+Some justifiable reasons to go into rental property are to:

 - Inspect the rental property,